Information and common questions about counselling

 Q. Are you available at weekends and evenings?

 A. I work during the day and some evenings.
-A weekend counselling session can be arranged in exceptional circumstances.

 Please telephone or email me to arrange an appointment.